In-depth reviews

 Peugeot 2008 petrol engines

 Depending on your budget and needs, Peugeot will sell you a 1.2-litre petrol 2008 with either 99bhp or 128bhp.
-A 153bhp version used to be offered as well.
-Every 2008 is front-wheel drive, and while the entry-level version is manual-only, the middle petrol is also available with an eight-speed automatic that's standard for the top engine.
+Every 2008 is front-wheel drive, and while the entry-level version is offered with a six-speed manual only, the mid-range petrol is also available with an eight-speed automatic that's standard for the top engine.

 All three are excellent, offering smooth power and decent refinement, although it can get slightly louder at higher revs.
 If you go for the base 99bhp petrol engine, performance is decent enough, with 0-62mph covered in 12.2 seconds.